If you have a University student email account please log in to submit your question.

 Pre-advising is an online process during which you submit your provisional module choices via the academic advising system.
 This helps you plan your academic programme for the next year, and saves time with data entry during the advising meeting.
 It also helps schools with planning if they have a rough idea how many students are likely to take each module.
 Choices submitted during pre-advising are not binding: you can change your mind any time up to the advising meeting (and indeed afterwards, up to the re-advising deadline).

 You must complete pre-advising before attending your advising meeting.
-Your Adviser of studies may send you away again if you have not done so, telling you to make your choices and then rejoin the queue or make another appointment.
+Your Adviser of studies may send you away again if you have not done so, telling you to make your choices and then make another appointment.

 New students complete pre-advising in the summer before arrival (or January, for those arriving in semester 2); returning students complete pre-advising in June of the preceding academic year.